 #5 Lighter on your wallet

-A dental health check up is relatively inexpensive, and just like your car, if not maintained regularly, it will lead to costlier expenses down the line.
+Dental health check-up is relatively inexpensive, and just like your car, if not maintained regularly, it will lead to costlier expenses down the line.
 Do not scrimp on your oral health as it will come back to haunt you later.

 #6 Keep bad breath at bay

-Bad breath can be avoided, and a regular health check up is the first step in combating halitosis.
-Not only does a regular cleaning prevent bad breath but it removes built up tartar and calculus, resulting in a fresh and clean mouth making you look and feel better.
+Bad breath can be avoided, and regular health check-up is the first step in combating halitosis.
+Not only does a regular cleaning prevent bad breath but it removes built-up tartar and calculus, resulting in a fresh and clean mouth making you look and feel better.

 #7 Can help you sleep better

 Grinding of your teeth when you sleep is one oral health sign of sleep apnea.
 Sleep apnea is where someone stops breathing for short intervals during the night, leading to increased risk of high blood pressure, heart disease and stroke.
-Your dentist may recommend use of a night guard to help protect the teeth from grinding or for severe cases, refer you to a specialist.
+Your dentist may recommend the use of a nightguard to help protect the teeth from grinding or for severe cases, refer you to a specialist.

 #8 Setting a good example for your children